NORDIC STOCKS - Factors to watch on Feb 12

 HELSINKI, Feb 12 (Reuters) - The following stocks may be affected by newspaper reports and other factors on Tuesday:

-The Norwegian oil company posted a fourth-quarter net profit well above forecasts and said it aimed to double production at its prize Tawke field in Iraq.

-October-December net profit rose to 810 million Norwegian crowns ($147 million) from 289 million crowns a year earlier, beating all the estimates in a Reuters poll of analysts where the mean estimate was 508 million crowns.

-The former CEO of partially state-owned airline SAS , Mats Jansson, will join the board of telecoms firm TeliaSonera, daily Svenska Dagbladet wrote, citing sources.
+The former CEO of partially state-owned airline SAS , Mats Jansson, will join the board of telecoms firm TeliaSonera, daily Svenska Dagbladet wrote.

 The Swedish government, which owns around 37 percent of Telia, has indicated it wants most of the board replaced after an internal Telia report heavily criticised the company over its purchase of a 3G license in Uzbekistan.